 I was born in Birmingham, England far too many years ago and, like my main character ‘Mac’ Maguire, I came to live in leafy Hertfordshire.
 I ended up in a big village called Letchworth Garden City, the very first ‘Garden City’ in the world.

 I have the same problems with chronic back pain as my main character and so the Mac Maguire mysteries were born out of a need to be doing something that wasn’t a spread sheet at the weekends.
 However, even I’ve been surprised at how Mac has taken on a life of his own and I now see myself more as being Mac’s biographer than his inventor.

-I have been with my wife Kathleen, my first and best reader, for nearly thirty years now and I’m grateful that, after all that time, we can still enjoy a chat and a drink at the end of the day.
+I have been with my wife Kathleen, my first and best reader, for over thirty years now and I’m grateful that, after all that time, we can still enjoy a chat and a drink at the end of the day.
 I have a wonderful and talented son, Patrick Seamus, who is responsible for most of my book covers.
-For my sins, I have also supported Aston Villa Football club for the past sixty-five years.
+For my sins, I have also supported Aston Villa Football club for the past sixty-seven years.

 I’m also a member of the Society of Authors and, just recently, I’ve become a member of the Crime Writers Association.